Yeferson Soteldo

-Yeferson Julio Soteldo Martínez ([ɟʝefeɾˈson soˈteldo]; born 30 June 1997) is a Venezuelan professional footballer who plays for Brazilian club Santos and the Venezuela national team.
-Mainly a left winger, he can also play as an attacking midfielder.
+Yeferson Julio Soteldo Martínez ([ɟʝefeɾˈson soˈteldo]; born 30 June 1997) is a Venezuelan professional footballer who plays for Campeonato Brasileiro Série A club Fluminense and the Venezuela national team.
+Although he mainly plays as a left winger, he can also play as an attacking midfielder.

 Club career

 Zamora

 Soteldo was born in Acarigua, in the Venezuelan state of Portuguesa, and as a teen moved to Caracas.
 After a difficult time in Caracas, his early coach in Caracas FC invited him to join Zamora FC at just 16 years old.
 On 16 September 2013, he made his first team debut (also his Primera División debut), coming on as a late substitute for Jhon Murillo in a 0–0 home draw against Atlético Venezuela.

-Soteldo became a regular starter for Zamora from the 2014–15 season onwards, and scored his first professional goal on 28 January 2015, netting the opener in a 4–2 home win against Carabobo FC.
+Soteldo became a regular starter for Zamora from the 2014–15 season onwards, and scored his first professional goal on 28 January 2015, netting the opener in a 4–2 home win against Carabobo.
 On 20 May 2015, he scored a brace in a 3–2 home defeat of Mineros de Guayana.
 In the 2015 campaign, he played a key role by scoring twelve goals as his side lifted the Primera División trophy.